TNTECHARC/IREC/Electrical/README.txt

-This the electrical side of the IREC drone
+Welcome to the electrical side of the IREC drone!
-Here is how navagate:
+Here is how to navagate:

 archive = where old files are stored for reference